CESSNA SKYHAWK SP

 Key Takeaways:

-• These superior performance advantages have made the Skyhawk SP a major seller in its class.
+• These superior performance characteristics, such as a 730 fpm climb rate, have made the Skyhawk SP a significant seller.

 See a mistake?
 Contact us.